sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 ways to work
 Improve quality of work
 Reduce waste
-# Adapt
+Adapt
 Determine the current state
 Determine the next state
-Determine how to achieve
-# the next state
+Determine how to achieve the next state
-# Plan
+Plan
-# Check
+Check
 Track the work
 Check that work is indeed
 done
 # Figure 10.1 Plan-Do-Check-Adapt cycle.
-# Do
-Work toward achieving
-# the next state
-Remove obstacles as they
-# occur
 The length of an iteration is typically two to four weeks and can involve all kinds of activities, including requirements gathering and the deployment of the resultant software system.
 Developing your software iteratively is like taking a journey in your car.
 You need to know where you are, where you are heading, how much fuel you have, and how much further you have to go before reaching your destination.
 You adapt to the road conditions, trafﬁc, and weather as you drive.
 You are continuously planning, doing, checking, and adapting1 (see Figure 10.1).
 This is how Smith and his team ran their iterations.
 Each iteration was set to be one week in duration.
 Plan.
 First, Smith’s team would ascertain the current state of the whole endeavor by determining the current state of each of the alphas.
 Before their ﬁrst weekly iteration, they decided to start by playing the Progress Poker game (Section 8.1).
 But after having done it for the ﬁrst two alphas they continued to play the Chase the State (Section 8.2) game for the other ﬁve alphas.
 So Smith began by placing the ﬁrst Alpha Overview card in his deck in the middle of the table.
 Each team member thought about which state they believed that the Requirements alpha was in and then placed the selected state card face down on the table.
 When everyone was ready, they turned the cards face up.
 After the team discussed the results and reached agreement on the state of the Requirements alpha, the team members